 Need advice?

-Our team is ideally placed to assist you with preparations for the coming changes.
+Our team is ideally placed to assist you with the new changes.

-The combined skills of our patent litigators and attorneys means that we can offer advice relating to all aspects of the new system.
-For those that do wish to use the UPC, the expertise of our European patent advocates, with rights of representation before this new court, will be indispensable for litigants who desire to have the best technical and legal advisors in the courtroom.
+The combined skills of our litigators and patent attorneys means that we can offer advice relating to all aspects of the new system.
+For those that do wish to use the UPC, the expertise of our European patent litigators, with rights of representation before this new court, will be indispensable for litigants who desire to have the best technical and legal advisors in the courtroom.

 If you wish to discuss aspects of the Unitary Patent or Unified Patent Court with us, please get in touch with your usual Carpmaels contact, or contact Agathe Michel-de Cazotte or David Holland.